SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/amazon-appstream2.md

 * [CloudTrail Logs](https://docs.aws.amazon.com/appstream2/latest/developerguide/logging-using-cloudtrail.html)

 ## Setup

-This section has instructions for collecting logs and metrics for the Sumo Logic's Amazon AppStream 2.0 integration.
+You can collect the logs and metrics for Sumo Logic's Amazon AppStream 2.0 integration by following the below steps.

 ### Configure metrics collection
-* Collect CloudWatch Metrics with namespace AWS/AppStream using [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
-For AWS/AppStream metrics and dimensions refer to [Amazon AppStream 2.0 CloudWatch metrics](https://docs.aws.amazon.com/appstream2/latest/developerguide/monitoring.html#monitoring-with-cloudwatch).
+* Collect **CloudWatch Metrics** with namespace `AWS/AppStream` using the [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
+For `AWS/AppStream` metrics and dimensions, refer to [Amazon AppStream 2.0 CloudWatch metrics](https://docs.aws.amazon.com/appstream2/latest/developerguide/monitoring.html#monitoring-with-cloudwatch).

 ### Configure logs collection
-* Amazon AppStream 2.0 is integrated with AWS CloudTrail.
-CloudTrail is a service that provides a record of actions taken by a user, role, or an AWS service in AppStream 2.0.
-CloudTrail captures API calls for AppStream 2.0 as events.
-The calls captured include calls from the AppStream 2.0 console and code calls to the AppStream 2.0 API operations.
+* Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/appstream2/latest/developerguide/logging-using-cloudtrail.html) using the [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.
+Amazon AppStream 2.0 is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or AWS service in AppStream 2.0.
+CloudTrail captures API calls for AppStream 2.0 as events, which include calls from the AppStream 2.0 console and code calls to the AppStream 2.0 API operations.
 If you create a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AppStream 2.0.
-Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/appstream2/latest/developerguide/logging-using-cloudtrail.html) using [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.